dereuromark/cakephp-sandbox/README.md

 A sandbox app to showcase CakePHP features and tools as well as provide a sandbox for tryouts.

+This branch is for **CakePHP 3.x**.
+For deprecated 2.x one, please use the corresponding branch.

 * Check it out live: https://sandbox.dereuromark.de
 * Author: Mark Scherer alias dereuromark